vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 Further, it has very many verses in addition to those found in the published text.
 Take for instance verses forty to forty-five in the third chapter.

-"Eşa sūkşmah parah satrur dehinām indriyaih saba Sukhatantra ivāsīno mohayan partha tişthati Kāmakrodhamayo ghorah stambhaharşasamudbhavah Ahankārobhimānātmā dustarah pāpakarmabhiḥ Harşam asya nivartyaişa sokam asya dadāti ca Bhayancāsya karotyeşa mohayaistu muhur muhuh Sa eșa kaluşah kşudrachidraprekşi Dhananjaya
+"Eṣa sūkṣmah parah satrur dehinām indriyaih saba Sukhatantra ivāsīno mohayan partha tiṣthati Kāmakrodhamayo ghorah stambhaharṣasamudbhavah Ahankārobhimānātmā dustarah pāpakarmabhiḥ Harṣam asya nivartyaiṣa sokam asya dadāti ca Bhayancāsya karotyeṣa mohayaistu muhur muhuh Sa eșa kaluṣah kṣudrachidraprekṣi Dhananjaya

-Rajahpravstto mohātmā mānuşāņām upadravah."
+Rajahpravstto mohātmā mānuṣāņām upadravah."
 On this Abhinava comments as follows:

-“Eşa tāvat sūkşma utpattisamaye alakşya indriyeșu" etc.
+“Eṣa tāvat sūkṣma utpattisamaye alakṣya indriyeșu" etc.

 IMPORTANCE OF THE BHAGAVADGITĀ IN THE EYES OF